-How a 'rogue' employee forced NFL, Goodell into new 'Black Lives Matter' stance
+How a 'rogue' employee forced NFL, Goodell into new Black Lives Matter stance

 The public shift, in reality, began with employee frustration that dates back to 2016.
 That’s when Kaepernick first took a knee to protest racial injustice and police brutality.
 The aftermath, Toney says, was “crazy and scary at times.”
 The league, in many ways, attempted to suppress protests.
 Internally, some employees weren’t happy with its response.

 Almost four years later, in the wake of George Floyd’s death, the same topics arose again.
-In deep conversations, social staffers dreamt up their ideal NFL response.
-While acknowledging it was a “fool’s errand,” they crafted strong, pointed statements – the type they hoped the league would release.
-Then, on Saturday, they had to hit send on the actual one, which, Minter says, “we felt was empty.”
+In deep conversations, social staffers dreamed up their ideal NFL response.
+While acknowledging it was a “fool’s errand,” they crafted strong, pointed statements — the type they hoped the league would release.
+Then, last Saturday, they had to hit send on the actual one, which, Minter says, “we felt was empty.”

 On Monday, they were still posting highlights, going about business as usual against their will.
 “We came to a point where we didn’t feel comfortable posting stuff like that,” Minter says.
 Distress spread in private discussions.
 Employees expressed concerns in meetings.
 Those who spoke up got supportive Slack messages from co-workers they didn’t know.
 “The sentiment was pretty unanimous,” Minter says.
 “We wanted a simple acknowledgement that we, as a company, condemn racism.”